August 2025 Indonesian protests: Arrests and missing

 Central Java Police arrested 327 individuals, mostly teenagers, during a sweep on Jalan Pahlawan, Semarang, on 30 August 2025, for alleged involvement in anarchic actions following a protest.
 Seven were named suspects, while the rest were released with mandatory reporting status.

-In late August 2025, Jakarta’s Metro Jaya Police arrested an activist named Syahdan Husein for inciting violence allegation via social media during the week of protests.
+In late August 2025, Jakarta's Metro Jaya Police arrested an activist named Syahdan Husein for inciting violence allegation via social media during the week of protests.
 This arrest sparked debates about free speech.

 On 31 August, Laras Faizati Khairunnisa, an ASEAN Inter-Parliamentary Assembly (AIPA) employee, was arrested for posting an Instagram story inciting arson at the National Police Headquarters.
 AIPA fired her by September 5.
 In Bandung, dozens of suspected provocateurs were arrested by authorities during a demonstration that ended in the 2025 UNISBA and UNPAS campus clashes.
 Police stated that they arrested several suspects, including two who were found to be carrying a softgun filled with marbles and marijuana.

 In September, the Anti-anarchist Police Task Force arrested several people in relation with the riots, such as some activists named Saiful Amin, Delpedro Marhaen, and five others for inciting violence and spreading hoaxes regarding Labour Party president Said Iqbal, Another suspect who was arrested was a TikTok influencer named Figha Lesmana, on the charge of provoking students to protest and urging other influencers to transmit her message.
 Furthermore, the South Sulawesi Regional Police designated 53 people as suspects related to the torching of the regional parliament buildings, of whom 11 were underaged.

 On 25 September, the Indonesian Police's Criminal Investigation Agency announced that they had arrested 52 suspects related to the lootings on the homes of politicians (i.e. four parliament members and Sri Mulyani).

-44 people were initially reported as missing by the Commission for Missing Persons and Victims of Violence, but fourty were identified as having been arrested, with some being further persecuted while others were released.
+44 people were initially reported as missing by the Commission for Missing Persons and Victims of Violence, but forty were identified as having been arrested, with some being further persecuted while others were released.
 Two further missing persons were later found outside Jakarta – one in East Java and another in Central Kalimantan.

 It was revealed in the press conference that the two, Bima and Eko, were not missing during the mass protest, but rather goes outside their hometown for business trip on the same week.

 The other two, Muhammad Farhan Hamid and Reno Syahputra Dewo, remained missing.
 Two bodies were later found inside a building burned down during 29 August's rioting in Kwitang on 30 October, and were identified as Hamid and Dewo.
 According to police forensic reports, the two had likely fainted in the burning building from smoke inhalation, and burned to death.